Perched atop wooden pilings just feet above the mighty waters of the Piscataqua River on U.S. Route 1 in Kittery, Maine, is Warren’s Lobster House.

 Today Warren’s is a 350-seat restaurant that houses a full-service bakery, a lobster pound capable of holding 28 tons of the delicious crustaceans, the Captain’s Treasure Chest Gift Shop, the Lobster Trap Lounge, a 40-foot boat dock, the Seacoast’s Finest Salad Bar, and a full-service, open-air deck in season.

-Warren’s has came a long way from that tiny, six-stool lobster hut in the days of 25-cent per pound lobster.
+Warren’s has come a long way from that tiny, six-stool lobster hut in the days of 25-cent per pound lobster.

 Longevity in the restaurant business is very unusual.
 A decade of food and service is deserving of celebration and rejoicing for you have achieved the improbable.
 But since 1940?!?
 Yes, for almost three quarters of a century Warren’s Lobster House has overcome the odds and continued to consistently serve delicious meals to millions of wonderful patrons.